JMUATANTUM/AntumID-SOAP-CSHARP/README.md

 # AntumID-SOAP-CSHARP
 A SOAP based version of AntumID (DigiByte DigiID) For C# .NET with ID information (**Windows Desktop APP example**)

-**AntumID SOAP Authentication Open Protocol with identification information**
+**AntumID SOAP Authentication Protocol with identification information**

 Easily integrate the  Open AntumID SOAP into Windows Applications with identification information.
 AntumID has an API available that does not require a digiid library, pure blockchain login without any problems.